lmammino/loige.co/content/posts/2023-11-10_javascript-low-level-or-ai/index.md

 So there might be many cases where we will be able to use these new languages to achieve better performance and efficiency without having to pay a massive development price for using a low-level language.

-And I would go as far as saying that these use cases exist in the industry today and there's a starving lack of talent in these areas.
+And I would go as far as saying that these use cases exist in the industry today and there's a staggering lack of talent in these areas.

 ## Why the tension?